-Since I learned painting with watercolors, one of the things I enjoy more making is Christmas cards.
+Since I learned to paint with watercolors, one of the things I enjoy more making is Christmas cards.
 Watercolors are great because they are fast.
 You cannot go back and edit and re-edit like oil paintings.
 Once the brush touches the paper, that's it.
 This makes watercolors quite challenging but it also gives them a fascinating look.
 The less perfect it looks, the nicer it is.
 And you can frame them or turn them into cards to give to your loved ones.

-Every year I make a variety of watercolor designs, picturing trees, snow landscapes, snowmen and other Christmassy subjects.
+Every year I make a variety of watercolor designs, picturing trees, snow landscapes, snowmen, and other Christmassy subjects.

 This year I made more than usual because I participated for the first time (in the Netherlands) to a handmade Christmas market.
 I always loved doing handmade markets.
 It's always a great and positive environment and it's so easy to meet new people with your same interest, so the time usually flies!